Man City's Disney-esque quest for world domination... in football and beyond | Goal.com

 Man City's Disney-esque quest for world domination... in football and beyond

-With the City Football Group (CFG) in talks to take over French side Nancy, their franchise portfolio is likely to be extended to nine clubs in the coming months.
+With the City Football Group (CFG) in talks to take over French side Nancy, its franchise portfolio is likely to be extended to nine clubs in the coming months.

-In the space of little over a decade, CFG have been become the biggest multi-club ownership business in world football with sides in England, the United States, Australia, China, India, Japan, Spain and Uruguay already.
+In the space of little over a decade, CFG has become the biggest multi-club ownership business in world football with sides in England, the United States, Australia, China, India, Japan, Spain and Uruguay already.

 It’s a fast rise from the first purchase in 2008, when Abu Dhabi billionaire Sheikh Mansour bought Manchester City - a traditional English club where success on and off the pitch was scarce.

 City remain the biggest asset in the group with the Premier League still the richest and most high-profile league in the world as well as the most valuable.
-But their acquisition policy has put them in the forefront as the game continues to grow and develop in emerging and large markets.
+But its acquisition policy has put them at the forefront as the game continues to grow and develop in emerging and large markets.

-There are other models of multi-club ownership such as drinks giant Red Bull, who have clubs in Leipzig, Salzburg, Brazil and New York but none are as widespread or as high-profile as CFG.
+There are other models of multi-club ownership such as drinks giant Red Bull, which has clubs in Leipzig, Salzburg, Brazil and New York but none are as widespread or as high profile as CFG.

 The idea was partly the brainchild of CEO Ferran Soriano, who first talked about building a franchise of clubs around the world long before he arrived in east Manchester.
 Soriano held a similar position at Barcelona when he first floated the idea of a “Disneyfication” of football clubs.